Subprojects

 A history of media in Indo-Iranian philology.

-This sub-project inquires into transformation of physical artefacts into stable, standardised ‘texts’ through processes of copying, collecting, archiving, circulating, and printing – with close attention to typefaces, squeezes, and photography in colonial India and Iran.
+This sub-project inquires into the transformation of physical artifacts into stable, standardized ‘texts’ through processes of copying, collecting, archiving, circulating, and printing.
+The research approaches the history of media on two levels:

 Collaborator: Martina Palladino (Postdoc)